Homeostasis & ResponseExam Focus

 Exam Favourite

-The reflex arc is tested in 3 out of 5 recent AQA Paper 2 exams, often earning 4–6 marks.
+The reflex arc is a high-frequency topic tested across all exam boards, often earning 4–6 marks.
 Extended "explain" questions on why reflexes are faster, and the role of synapses, are particularly common.

 How it is tested: